No-Bake Shamrock Mint Cheesecake

-Stir the remaining heavy cream and the white chocolate chips together in a microwave safe bowl.
-Microwave on high in 15 second intervals, stirring in between each time.
+Stir the remaining heavy cream and the white chocolate chips together in a microwave-safe bowl.
+Microwave on high in 15-second intervals, stirring in between each time.
 When chocolate chips start to melt, stir completely.
-Be careful not to overheat the chocolate or it will seize and be unusable.
+Be careful not to overheat the chocolate, or it will seize and be unusable.
 Cool to room temperature.

 Make the Whipped Cream

-With the mixer set on high speed, and using attachments and a bowl that have been chilled, beat the heavy cream until stiff peaks are formed.
+With the mixer set on high speed, and using attachments and a bowl that has been chilled, beat the heavy cream until stiff peaks are formed.
 Add the powdered sugar slowly when you initially start mixing.
 Refrigerate until ready to use.

 Mix the Filling Ingredients